-Recognition for a job well done.
+• Recognition for a job well done.

 IDPR realizes that the debt it owes volunteers is considerable.
 Your "pay" may be a pat on the back or perhaps special recognition before your peers and staff.
-Additionally, volunteers are recognized in a formal way through the Volunteer-In-Parks Annual Recognition Award and Volunteer Service Awards based on hours contributed.

-M Opportunities for personal and professional growth.
+• Opportunities for personal and professional growth.